Keith Hampton: Honors and awards

 Hampton has received numerous awards for his research.
 His dissertation received the top dissertation award from both the International Communication Association's Communication and Technology division, and the Media Ecology Association.
 In 2007 Hampton received an award for Public Sociology from CITASA for his work on i-Neighbors.org.
 In 2011 he received the Walter Benjamin Award from the Media Ecology Association for his paper "Internet Use and the Concentration of Disadvantage: Glocalization and the Urban Underclass".
 In 2011 he was given an award from CITASA for the top paper published in the prior two years for "The Social Life of Wireless Urban Spaces".
 In 2012 he received the Outstanding Article Award from the International Communication Association for the top article published during the previous two years for "Core Networks, Social Isolation, and New Media: Internet and Mobile Phone Use, Network Size, and Diversity".

+In 2015 he received an award from CITAMS for the top paper published in the prior two years for “Change in the Social Life of Urban Public Spaces".
+In 2017 he was elected a member of the Sociological Research Association.
+In 2022 Hampton received the Career Achievement Award from CITAMS.
+In 2022 he received the Best paper award from the International Conference on Social Media & Society for “Excessive Social Media Use is Less Harmful than Disconnection for the Self Esteem of Rural Adolescents”.
+In 2022 Michigan State University awarded him the Distinguished Partnership Award for Community-Engaged Service for his work on “Critical Connections: Broadband Access, Student Learning Outcomes, and Community Development”.

 Notable publications

-Hampton is the author of more than 30 peer-reviewed articles and book chapters.
-He has also authored a Pew Internet and American Life project.
+Hampton is the author of more than 50 peer-reviewed articles and book chapters.
+He has also authored a number of reports from the Pew Internet and American Life project.